thewilkybarkid/text-filter/README.md

 This library provides a standard interface (`TheWilkyBarKid\TextFilter\TextFilter`) for text filters.
 The interface defines a single method, `filter()`, which takes a string and returns a (presumably modified) string.

-That in itself isn't particularly useful, but it does open up some interesting possibilities:
+That in itself isn't particularly useful, but it does open up some interesting possibilities.

+It also provides some adapters, allowing you to indirectly use libraries through the interface.

 Chaining filters
 ----------------